ivanshalashilin/IBM-Z-Hackathon-T21/README.md

 ])
 ```

-with 10 and 100 epochs.
+with 10 and 100 epochs, accelerated thanks to IBM Z hardware.
 We reached a maximum validation accuracy of 0.94.

 # Contributors